Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 idea to use wireless electronics in a carbon boat or with carbon sails.
 Fiberglass doesn’t attenuates the signal too much (only a little), so it is safe to attach your device inside a GRP hull.

+The quality of CC1101’s antenna is critical to maximize RF performance and operational range.
+Antennas provided with low cost breakout boards are often designed to be small at the cost of RF performance.
+An easy way to get a good quality antenna is to use a simple electrical wire with the adequate length (half wavelength): 173mm for 869MHz or 164mm for 915MHz.
+With such an antenna you can reach an operating range close to original Tacktick devices.

 ### Magnetic compass disturbances